SoICT-BKSEC/bksec-discord-bot/readme.md

 - Registers a CTF into the Discord server.
 - Creates a Discord category, CTF role, info channel, and challenge channels.
 - Stores CTF metadata, Discord IDs, archive time, and archive state in SQLite.
-- Lists registered CTFs and lets users show or hide CTF channels for themselves.
+- Lists registered CTFs and lets users opt in or out of post-event access with a per-CTF role.
 - Lets administrators update shared login information; passwords use Discord spoilers and are removed automatically when the competition ends.
 - Opens archive-role access at competition end and archives CTFtime categories after a seven-day grace period.
 - Supports manually-created CTF categories that are not on CTFtime.